uiucseclab/MagBastard/README.md

 			password: 123456

 			user: bambi
-			password:
+			password: notbambi

 	Port 25 SMTP
 		- Chooses one of two responses to send back.
-Sessions apply.

 	Port 80 HTTP
 		- Chooses response packet.
 Website also exists on port 80 for any visitors.

 	Port 139 NetBIOS
 		- Chooses one of four reponses.

-	Labrea
-		-
+		- It should be noted that Port 139 does not allow conenctions from the outside but connecting to the public IP from interally will alow a connection.
+Also nmaping will show that Samba is running

 Things to be fixed

-	Modify Kippo to be more of a mock shell.
+	- Modify Kippo to be more of a mock shell.
-	Add functionality  to allow for drops rather than denys
+	- Add functionality  to allow for drops rather than denys
+	- Fix Samba port 139 issue